Gray-Rice/gray-rice.github.io/README.md

 ## Content workflow

+### Repositories
 - Blog posts are authored in `gray-rice-blogs`.
 - This repo includes that repo as a submodule at `external/blog-content`.
-- During build, posts are copied into `_posts/`.
+- During the Pages build, posts are copied into this repo’s root `_posts/` via `./scripts/sync_blog.sh`.

+### Automated submodule bump PRs
+When you push new blog content to the blog repository, a GitHub Actions workflow automatically triggers this repository to:
+1. Update the `external/blog-content` submodule pointer to the latest blog commit, and
+2. Open (or update) a pull request (PR) on this repo with that submodule bump.

+After merging that PR, GitHub Pages rebuilds and publishes the new posts.

+> Note: Auto-merge is not enabled yet.
+For now, you still need to manually merge the generated PR.

 ## Deploy

+- Main site deploys on push to `main` (including merges).
-Push to `main`.
-GitHub Actions builds and deploys to GitHub Pages automatically.
+- GitHub Actions builds and deploys to GitHub Pages automatically.